nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect 2: How to provide users with more ease while editing a recipe <a id="3522-aspect-2"></a>
 * **Alternative 1 (current choice):** User can directly edit on the existing recipe, after getting its command in the command box
   * Pros: Easy for users to edit a recipe.
   * Cons: Involves another command to set the command box to show the information of the recipe that the user wishes to edit.
+The command is elaborated in section [3.6 Get Edit Features](#36-get-edit-features).

-* **Alternative 2:** User needs to retype the existing recipe's field that they wish to modify, if they want to modify only a part of the existing field
+* **Alternative 2:** User needs to retype the existing recipe's field that they wish to modify, if they want to retain any part of the existing field
   * Pros: Easy to implement.
   * Cons: Not user friendly. <br><br>